demisto/content-docs/docs/integrations/integration-docs.md

 :::

 :::note
-This should not be confused with integration's description which is the [Integration Description File](https://xsoar.pan.dev/docs/integrations/integration-description) document.
+This should not be confused with the integration description, documented [here](../integrations/integration-description).
 :::